circleci/circleci-docs/jekyll/_cci2/config-editor.md

 - Automatic validation and error checking
 - Auto-completion suggestions and configuration tooltips specific to CircleCI configuration syntax
 - Education of CircleCI concepts
-- Easily accessible CircleCI documentation, designed to best-suit your needs
+- Easily accessible CircleCI documentation, designed to best suit your needs

 ## Getting started with the CircleCI config editor